-- Remove the rear wheel. 🔌 (🕶 p.
-93)

-- - " If the rubber dampers of the rear hub are damaged or worn: - Change all rubber dampers in the rear hub.
+- Remove the rear wheel, 🔌 (🕶 p.
+99) - Check the rubber dampers of the rear hub for damage and wear. - " If the rubber dampers of the rear hub are damaged or worn: - Change all rubber dampers in the rear hub.

-- Lay the read wheel on a workbench with the rear sprocket facing upwards and insert the wheel spindle in the hub. - To check the play (1), hold the rear wheel tight and try to rotate the rear sprocket.
+- Lay the read wheel on a workbench with the rear sprocket facing upwards and insert the wheel spindle in the hub. - To check the play 1, hold the rear wheel tight and try to rotate the rear sprocket.